transloadit/node-sdk/README.md

 #### async listAssemblies(params)

-Retrieves an array of assemblies according to the given `params`.
+Retrieve Assemblies according to the given `params`.

 Valid params can be `page`, `pagesize`, `type`, `fromdate`, `todate` and `keywords`.
 Please consult the [API documentation](https://transloadit.com/docs/api/#retrieve-assembly-list) for details.

+The method returns an object containing these properties:

+- `items`: An `Array` of up to `pagesize` Assemblies
+- `count`: Total number of Assemblies

 #### streamAssemblies(params)